gwijthoff/digitalmedia/final.md

 The project consists of two components.
 First, you will produce some form of **conceptual model of your artifact,** using a map, icons, matrices, or 3D modeling.
 Examples include any or a combination of the following:

 - Create a supply chain map for your artifact using [Sourcemap](http://www.sourcemap.com/).
-- Express the composition of your artifact using a symbol system like Otto Neurath's [Isotype](http://www.gerdarntz.org/isotype) from the 1920s, a font called the Pictorial Communication Language ([PICOL](http://picol.org/picol_icon_font)), [font awesome icons](http://fontawesome.io/icons/), or a [design structure matrix](https://mitpress.mit.edu/books/design-structure-matrix-methods-and-applications).
+- Express the composition of your artifact using a symbol system like Otto Neurath's [Isotype](http://www.gerdarntz.org/isotype) from the 1920s, a font called the Pictorial Communication Language ([PICOL](http://picol.org/picol_icon_font)), [The Noun Project](https://thenounproject.com/), [font awesome icons](http://fontawesome.io/icons/), or a [design structure matrix](https://mitpress.mit.edu/books/design-structure-matrix-methods-and-applications).
 - Photogrammetry using the [123D Catch](http://www.123dapp.com/catch) app, which allows you to upload photos from your smartphone to the cloud, where they're transformed into a textured 3D model.

 In addition to the above, you will write a **paper of 5-7 pages** that situates your artifact within the contexts discussed in class.
 I expect you to draw from the readings we considered, as well as secondary research from sources we did not cover.
 The following resources will help get you started: